Why it’s important to know where coronavirus came from | DW | 14.01.2021

 While identifying that first case was important in curbing Ebola, the detective work was made much easier because of how lethal and unique Ebola is, says Martin Beer, a professor of virology at the Federal Research Institute for Animal Health in Germany.

-It’s possible the first people infected with coronavirus showed no symptoms.
+It's possible the first people infected with coronavirus showed no symptoms at all.
 That, says Beer, has made piecing together the coronavirus puzzle, "very, very difficult."

 "With respiratory diseases it is nearly impossible — it could be influenza or any other cold.
 [Coronavirus] patient zero themself probably does not know that they were, in fact, infected," Beer told DW.